Marijuana growers have two choices when it comes to starting new plants: grow from seed, or marijuana cloning.

-Nowadays, it’s easier to buy marijuana clones than ever before, especially if you’re in Colorado or Washington.
+Nowadays, it’s easier to buy marijuana clones than ever before, especially if you’re in California, Colorado, or Washington.

-And marijuana clones do offer advantages that growing cannabis from seed can’t offer…
+And marijuana clones offer advantages that growing cannabis from seed can’t offer…

 Growing from clones you’re sure to have all females, and as long as you do the cloning yourself, you know who the mother plant is and how your clones will grow, yield, and get you high.

 Take your cannabis cuttings from a healthy motherplant.
-Cloning gives you genetic duplicates of your marijuaan motherplant.
+Marijuana cloning gives you genetic duplicates of your marijuana motherplant.

-If your motherplants are strong, healthy, and have potent genetics, your clones are getting the best start possible.
+If your motherplants are strong, healthy, and have potent genetics, your clones get the best start possible.

-In general though, if the mothers are bad, the clones will be too.
+In general though, if the mothers are inferior, the clones are too.

-Temperatures between 74-77 Fahrenheit are in the range you want.
+Temperatures between 74-77 Fahrenheit are the range you want.